I wrote the poem ‘Journey’, just as my heart was beginning to open in 2013.

 The naked flame needs its label.
 Either I acquire it by burning myself, or it is given to me by admonition.

 The World of Labels is acquired from our human beginnings.
 It is a useful and often necessary complement to my navigation.
-It can disappear entirely under the influence of a hallucinogen.
-Labels will reappear later to be where I am, only to hang around one step in front of me — a persistent and ingratiating self-appointed guide — ready with its irrefutables… “this is this” and “that is that”.
+Labels can disappear entirely under the influence of a hallucinogen.
+Labels will reappear later to be where I am, only to hang around one step in front of me — as persistent and ingratiating self-appointed guides — ready with their irrefutables… “this is this” and “that is that”.

 Desperation, frustration and plain old misery can arise if the world of labels is accepted unquestioned.
 Labels can cage the heart and trap the soul.
-I am talking about barriers like “What if” and “I can’t” and again “not now, some other time”.
+I am talking about barriers tagged “What if” and “I can’t” and again “not now, some other time”.

 It is in the years since the Year of my Life, 2013, that I have seen through the heaviness of damp woollen shrouds, all richly hung with labels.
 Gradually, as I see mirrored everywhere the living-beingness of things, I have experienced over and over the thrill of recognition.

 I stop.
 I see here the waving antennæ of a single lacewing at rest.
 What is it?
 What is it sensing?
 What does it search for, sifting the sightless drifts of air for what signal?
 I stop and ask Lacewing.

 I stop at a stone on the footpath.
 It is different, maybe in shape or colour.
 I stop and ask Stone where did you acquire your shape?
 What processes and over how long originated your stoniness?

 There is a curious, unmistakable recognition of excitement aroused by pausing to enquire In this simple way, where no parent, schoolteacher, employer has shown, instructed or directed before.

 There is an urgency in the attraction of this feeling.
 It is related to, but not exclusive of, the search for an ultimate meaning.